alb42/MCAmiga/Readme.txt

 INFOFILESAUTOHANDLING if this tool type is given, it will automatically move, rename, delete the icon with the main file, if tooltype is not given it will ask on Rename, in tools menu you can select the info files for the currently selected files

+CREATEDIRICON automatically create an icon when a directory is created (if envarc:sys/def_drawer.info exists)

 History:
 ########